-Visit Victoria understands the importance of regional tourism and works closely with Regional Tourism Boards (known as RTBs) across Victoria to deliver initiatives that drive visitation and support our vital visitor economy.
-The role of Regional Tourism Boards is to act as a key conduit in supporting local tourism products and services in building capability and providing them with marketing opportunities to amplify destination awareness.Visit
+Visit Victoria understands the importance of regional tourism and works closely with Regional Tourism Boards (RTBs) across Victoria to deliver initiatives that drive visitation and support our vital visitor economy.
+The role of an RTB is to act as a key conduit in supporting local tourism products and services in building capability and providing them with marketing opportunities to amplify destination awareness.Visit

-The Tourism, Events and Priority Infrastructure branch (TEPI) is within the Department for Jobs, Precincts and Regions.
+The Tourism, Events and Priority Infrastructure branch (TEPI) is within the Department for Jobs, Skills, Industries and Regions (DJSIR).
 TEPI is responsible for strengthening the profile of tourism and events across government and influencing strategic reforms and economic outcomes for the sector.

 Tourism, Events and Priority Infrastructure undertakes research and provides policy, strategy and industry development advice to the government and industry on the visitor economy.
 The branch also provides governance support and advice on a number of entities that market the state, secure events, and manage large scale tourist attractions, precincts, facilities and entertainment venues in Victoria.Visit